mainmatter/mainmatter.com/workshops/_posts/2016-12-18-elixir-fundamentals.md

   This course provides a strong foundation for writing general-purpose functional code, and is intended for developers already proficient in another language.
 stages:
-- title: Writing Modular Programs
-  description: Elixir's module system allows us to define layers of related functions.
-    In this part of the course, we'll explore the concepts of modules, and the ability to reference code in one module from another.
-  duration: 240
-  agenda_items:
-  - title: Lunch
-    description: Break for Lunch
-    item_type: break
-    start_time: '12:30'
-    duration: 60
-  - title: 'EXERCISE: Serializer Protocol'
-    description: 'Given a list of values, we want to be able to generate a string representation, either in CSV or JSON array format.
-Design a protocol, and adopt that behavior in each of two modules: `CSVSerializer` and `JSONSerializer`.'
-    item_type: exercise
-    start_time: '12:00'
-    duration: 30
-  - title: 'EXERCISE: Mission Control'
-    description: We've got a set of tests for a couple of Elixir modules that are used to control a space ship.
-Alter the code to make the unit tests pass, and ensure that you've kept as much of each module's internal functionality private as possible.
-    item_type: exercise
-    start_time: '9:45'
-    duration: 30
-  - title: 'EXERCISE: Extending a Module'
-    description: 'The `use` macro can essentially be used to decorate a module with some code from another module.

-'
-    item_type: exercise
-    start_time: '10:45'
-    duration: 30
-  - title: Protocols & Behaviors
-    description: |-
-      Protocols are a mechanism for **polymorphism in Elixir**, where an implementation of a certain contract is defined on a per-type basis.
-In other languages, this contract would be called an interface (Java), or a pure abstract class (C++)

-      Under the hood, part of how this works is by way of a **Behavior**: a definition of a set of functions that modules who adopt this behavior must implement.
-    item_type: lecture
-    start_time: '11:15'
-    duration: 45
-  - title: Modules & Three Important Directives
-    description: 'Modules are just a group of several functions, some of which may be private and some of which may be public.
-Modules give us the ability to define named functions using the `def` macro, which offer a few other features that were unavailable in the world of anonymous functions.

-'
-    item_type: lecture
-    start_time: '9:15'
-    duration: 30
-  - title: Basic Metaprogramming
-    description: 'While the `use` macro is not strictly a directive, it''s of particular importance when considering "mixins" for common functionality, shared across multiple concrete modules.

-'
-    item_type: lecture
-    start_time: '10:15'
-    duration: 30
-  - title: Welcome Back
-    description: We'll recap the ground we covered in day 1 of this training, so it's fresh in your mind, as we continue building up toward Elixir proficiency!
-    item_type: lecture
-    start_time: '9:00'
-    duration: 15
-- title: Working With Data Structures
-  description: Earlier we outlined and worked with several different types of data
-    structures.
-Let's take a closer look at some of these methods.
-  duration: 210
-  agenda_items:
-  - title: Recap & Wrap Up
-    description: We'll round out the course by recapping everything we've learned, and finish with some tips for next steps in your mission to become an ace Elixir developer!
-    item_type: lecture
-    start_time: '16:45'
-    duration: 15
-  - title: 'EXERCISE: Map, Filter, Reduce'
-    description: We have a program that starts with a list of objects read from a file.
-Using the built-in functions available in the `Enum` and `Map` modules, filter out "inactive" items (objects where the "active" attribute is not `true`), and then log a list of object names to the console.
-    item_type: exercise
-    start_time: '14:15'
-    duration: 30
-  - title: 'EXERCISE: Skimming a good book'
-    description: 'Given the entire text of the book ~Gulliver''s Travels~, find the highest- Scrabble-scoring word within the first 1000 lines.

-'
-    item_type: exercise
-    start_time: '16:15'
-    duration: 30
-  - title: Lazy Operations with Streams
-    description: 'Elixir''s `Stream` module offers some of the same capabilities that we enjoy in the `Enum` module, but when working with Streams, computations are performed lazily.
-This is particularly useful for dealing with huge (or infinitely huge) collections.

-'
-    item_type: lecture
-    start_time: '15:45'
-    duration: 30
-  - title: 'EXERCISE: Comprehensions'
-    description: Take another pass at the previous exercise, and use a comprehension to devise a concise solution.
-    item_type: exercise
-    start_time: '15:15'
-    duration: 30
-  - title: Taming List Enumeration with Comprehensions
-    description: 'Often we find ourselves looping over something enumerable; mapping values into another list; and potentially filtering out some unwanted items.
-      **Comprehensions use a generator and a filter** to provide some excellent syntactic sugar for this kind of task.

-'
-    item_type: lecture
-    start_time: '14:45'
-    duration: 30
-  - title: Enum & Map
-    description: We've learned about how to create and work with **list** and **map** literals in very basic ways.
-Let's take a look into some of the tooling that Elixir provides as core language features, for working with these data structures.
-    item_type: lecture
-    start_time: '13:30'
-    duration: 45
 - title: Liftoff
   description: 'Elixir is in a fairly unique position as a programming language, in
     that it combines contemporary language features and excellent developer ergonomics